gjskha/async_rdns/README.md

 *Dependencies*

-You might have to install the UDNS development libraries first, available a package via yum and apt-get at least.
+You might have to install the UDNS development libraries first, available as a package via yum and apt-get at least.